Laryngeal Paralysis in Dogs

 What causes laryngeal paralysis?

-Recent studies have led to the conclusion that most dogs with acquired laryngeal paralysis have a neuromuscular disease, and that this is one of the first signs of the disease.
-The term geriatric onset laryngeal paralysis and polyneuropathy (GOLPP) has been developed to describe this.
-In many of these cases, the leg muscles will become weak over time, and the esophagus (the tube that carries food from the mouth to the stomach) will become flaccid and distended (called megaesophagus).
-The leg muscle weakness, however, is generally slow to occur, and the dog may never develop these signs before living out its normal lifespan.
-The chance of developing megaesophagus, however, is about 21 times more likely than in dogs not suffering from GOLPP.
+In many cases of GOLPP, the leg muscles become weak over time, and the esophagus (the tube that carries food from the mouth to the stomach) becomes flaccid and distended (called megaesophagus), reducing the dog’s ability to move food and water to the stomach.
+The leg muscle weakness is generally slow to occur, and a dog may never develop these signs.
+The chance of developing megaesophagus, however, is about 21 times more likely in dogs who have GOLPP than in dogs who do not have it.

-Do certain breeds more commonly develop laryngeal paralysis?
+Do certain breeds develop laryngeal paralysis more commonly?

-The most commonly affected breed for acquired laryngeal paralysis is the Labrador Retriever.
-The congenital form is seen in Bouvier des Flandres, Siberian Huskies, Bull Terriers, and Dalmatians, and clinical signs usually occur at an early age in these breeds.
+The breeds most affected by acquired laryngeal paralysis are Labrador retrievers, golden retrievers and St. Bernards.
+The congenital form is seen in Bouvier des Flandres, Siberian huskies, bull terriers, rottweilers and dalmatians, and clinical signs usually occur at an early age in these breeds.

 What are the clinical signs of laryngeal paralysis?